nissbran/identity-server-workshop/exercises/01-ClientCredentials/README.md

     "typ":"JWT"
 }
 ```
-* The second is the base64encoded payload that contains all the required information about the client or user.
+* The second part is the base64encoded payload that contains all the required information about the client or user.
 Decoded it looks like this:
 ```JSON
 {
   "nbf": 1511259672,